 Coffee is, today, a vital commodity in the world economy; in particular in North America, Western Europe and Japan, where Coffee trade structures are very similar.
 As a rule of thumb, Coffee is purchased from the exporting countries by international trade houses, dealers and traders.
 In Europe, roasters tend to maintain their own in-house buying companies, which deal directly with origin.

 Most roasters buy in Coffee according to future market predictions.
-The volatility of the market, mainly fluctuating exchange rates and stock prices, mean that many roasters purchase Coffee in bulk, often enough to sustain a period of 6 to 18 months.
-This bulk is maintained consistently so that roasters continuously have enough Coffee in stock should a market upset occur.
+The volatility of the market, mainly fluctuating exchange rates and stock prices, means that many roasters purchase Coffee in bulk, often enough to sustain a period of 6 to 18 months.
+This bulk is maintained consistently, so that roasters continuously have enough Coffee in stock should a market upset occur.

 Quality Control